Right to Information

 1.1.3 Vision, mission and key objectives

-The Marine Living Resources (MLR) Programme envisages survey, assessment and exploitation of the MLR and studies on the response of MLR to changes in the physical environment and develop an ecosystem model for the management of the living resources in the Indian EEZ.
+The Marine Living Resources (MLR) Programme envisages survey, assessment and exploitation of the MLR and studies on the response of MLR to changes in the physical environment and to develop an ecosystem model for the management of the living resources in the Indian EEZ.

-The Fishery Oceanographic Research Vessel (FORV) SagarSampada is fully utilized for these studies with the support of Vessel Management Cell (VMC).
-Earlier plan projects include surveys and studies in the EEZ with focus on deep sea fishery, harmful algal blooms, bioluminescent planktons, marine mammals, environment and the productivity patterns.
-These monitoring efforts and allied activities under MLR also includes studies on benthos of the continental slope area, biodiversity of plankton in Andaman sea, studies on the near-shore dynamics with special reference to upwelling and mud-banks, application oriented R&D on production of pearls from the black-lip pearl oyster, development of antifouling compounds from the marine organisms, modelling efforts and maintenance of a Data & Referral Centre on FORV collections.
+The Fishery Oceanographic Research Vessel (FORV) Sagar Sampada is fully utilized for these studies with the support of Vessel Management Cell (VMC).
+Earlier plan projects include surveys and studies in the EEZ with focus on deep sea fishery, harmful algal blooms, bioluminescent plankton, marine mammals, environment and the productivity patterns.
+These monitoring efforts and allied activities under MLR also includes studies on benthos of the continental slope area, biodiversity of plankton in Andaman Sea, studies on the near-shore dynamics with special reference to upwelling and mud-banks, application-oriented R&D on production of pearls from the black-lip pearl oyster, development of antifouling compounds from the marine organisms, modelling efforts and maintenance of a Data & Referral Centre on FORV collections.
 The activities during 2017-20 was mainly taken up as the in-house component, with a view to strengthen our scientific capability and infrastructure development in the newly inaugurated campus at Puthuvype during 2019.
-The scope mentioned above has been proposed to be addressed by restructuring the 12thplan activities based on the IRC recommendations into the following two projects was implemented during 2017-21:
+The scope mentioned above has been proposed to be addressed by restructuring the 12thplan activities based on the IRC recommendations into the following two projects was implemented during 2017-21.

 • Marine Ecosystem Dynamics of eastern Arabian Sea (MEDAS)